Hair diseases

 Alopecia totalis

-Alopecia totalis is a more severe form of alopecia areata, an autoimmune disease that causes hair loss.
-While alopecia areata usually causes circular hair loss on the scalp or body,...
+Alopecia totalis is a more severe form of alopecia areata, an autoimmune disease that leads to hair loss.
+While alopecia areata typically causes circular patches of hair loss on the scalp or body,…

 Alopecia universalis

-Alopecia universalis is the most extreme form of alopecia areata, an autoimmune disease that causes hair loss.
-This specific form results in the complete loss of all body hair, including scalp hair, eyebrows, eyelashes,…
+Alopecia universalis is the most extreme form of alopecia areata, an autoimmune disease that leads to hair loss.
+In this specific form, there is a complete loss of all body hair, including scalp hair, eyebrows, eyelashes, etc

 Alopecia

-Alopecia generally refers to hair loss or hairlessness and can have many different forms and causes.
-It can be limited to specific areas, such as circular alopecia (alopecia areata),…
+Alopecia generally refers to hair loss or baldness and can have many different forms and causes.
+It can be limited to specific areas, as in alopecia areata (patchy alopecia),…

 Androgenetic alopecia